-The Warehouse using Covid-19 to justify job losses, Union says
+320 roles; up to 750 people may go: The Warehouse reveals its plans

 The company said the proposals could cost up to 950 jobs.

-The group has already started consultation about job cuts in its head office as it powers on with its plans to go Agile from August 31.
+The group has already started consultation about job cuts in its head office as it powers on with its plans to go agile from August 31.

-Warehouse Group chief executive Nick Grayston said last month Covid-19 had "made it even more clear that Agile is the right model for the group".
+Warehouse Group chief executive Nick Grayston said last month Covid-19 had "made it even more clear that agile is the right model for the group".